Part of VCA Library 2018

 The Victorian Canine Association's (VCA ) Library is a unique world class asset.
 Its collection of books and references ranks up there with the Kennel Club (UK) and the American Kennel Club.
 More than 15,000 catalogued items now make up this unique collection which consists not only educational material, but also pedigree information.

-The amazing collection of books, videos and DVD's is unsurpassed by any other specialized canine collection in Australia.
-There is information on every breed recognized by the ANKC plus many which are either historical or have not yet arrived here.
+The amazing collection of books, videos and DVD's is unsurpassed by any other specialised canine collection in the Southern Hemisphere.
+There is information on every breed recognised by the ANKC plus many which are either historical or have not yet arrived here.
 The disciplines and information on dog training and general topics are among the most popular items in the VCA Library.

-Enter the 21st Century and simple computerized pedigree programs!
-Finally, in 2017 the ANKC made litter registrations available for public view.
-But for anyone passionate about compiling the continuous history of their breed from when it first arrived in Australia, it is still necessary to source the information privately and type it into their own individual computerized pedigree program.
+Enter the 21st Century and simple computerised pedigree programs!
+Finally, in 1997 the ANKC made litter registrations available for public view.
+But for anyone passionate about compiling the continuous history of their breed from when it first arrived in Australia, it is still necessary to source the information privately and type it into their own individual computerised pedigree program.

 These records come from many sources.
 For example, during the 1990's the then VCA Library Committee found hundreds of hand-written registration certificates dating back to the 1920's like the one on the right.
 These were housed in a deteriorated wooden cabinet at the Melbourne Showgrounds, stored beneath the Woodville Pavilion.
 What remained after the rats had been at them, were rescued.
 It was a disgusting job with bodies of dead rodents stuck between paper records - not to mention the droppings!
 It took truly passionate volunteers to go through these pedigrees and roughly sort them into breeds.

 Then volunteer breed enthusiasts took over - driven by the thrill of finding pedigrees of dogs they remembered or were ancestors of their own dogs.
 These pedigrees are now in plastic sleeves contained within folders, carefully stored in the VCA Library.